-Mark Zuckerberg visits Nigerian startups
+Mark Zuckerberg visit boosts Nigeria startups

 He said: "This is my first trip to sub-Saharan Africa.
 I'll be meeting with developers and entrepreneurs, and learning about the startup ecosystem in Nigeria.
 The energy here is amazing and I'm excited to learn as much as I can."

 At the CcHUB, he talked to children at a summer coding camp and entrepreneurs who visit the center to build and launch their apps.

 Zuckerberg thrilled Nigerians by walking around the streets of Lagos without any signs of armed guards or heavy security.
-He was also spotted jogging on the Lekki Bridge on Wednesday morning.
+He was also spotted jogging on the Lekki Bridge Wednesday morning.

 Figures released Wednesday show Nigeria has officially dipped into recession as its second quarter GDP fell by more than 2% compared to last year.